Tosha-008/Cloud-Detection-Algoritms/README.md

 ## Dataset

+This project utilizes multiple datasets for training, validation, and testing:

+Biome dataset: Used for training and validation.
+Available at https://landsat.usgs.gov/landsat-8-cloud-cover-assessment-validation-data.

+Landsat Collection 2 dataset: Used for testing.
+Available at https://www.sciencebase.gov/catalog/item/61015b2fd34ef8d7055d6395.

+Sentinel-2 dataset: Available at https://doi.org/10.5281/zenodo.4172871.

-First, we download the dataset from https://landsat.usgs.gov/landsat-8-cloud-cover-assessment-validation-data .
-Then we use a 'cleaning' script to convert it into an appropriate format, normalising the channels and splitting scenes up into smaller tiles.
-E.g. for biome:
+Before using the datasets, the raw images must be preprocessed.
+A cleaning script is used to convert them into a compatible format, normalize channels, and split scenes into smaller tiles.
+For example, to process the Biome dataset:

 ```
 python cloudFCN/data/clean_biome_data.py  path/to/download  path/for/output  [-s splitsize] [-d downsample] ...
 ```

-The exact settings we used for our experiments were:
+For Collection 2, use clean_data_set2.py, and for Sentinel-2, use sentinel_set.py.

+To replicate our experimental setup, use the following parameters:

 ```
-python cloudFCN/data/clean_biome_data.py  path/to/download  path/for/output  -s 398 -n True -t 0.8
+python cloudFCN/data/clean_biome_data.py  path/to/download  path/for/output  -s 384 -n True -t 0.8
 ```

-Using these settings will create tiles of 398-by-398 with all available bands.
-It will also add an extra 'band' to the data, which denotes whether a pixel has nodata values in it.
-This is useful so that later we can give zero weight to these pixels during training and in the statistics at validation.
+This command generates 384×384 tiles with all available bands.
+Additionally, an extra ‘nodata’ band can be added to mark missing pixel values, ensuring they receive zero weight during training and validation.

-Currently, the data cleaning script does not sort data into training/validation sets.
-So, after cleaning the data, it's up to you to sort the data in the appropriate way (see the .csv files in the cloudFCN/experiments/biome folder to see how we organised it).
-It is recommended to use symlinks in order to not have to store multiple copies of the dataset (it can take up over 200GB).

-With a cleaned dataset, we then use a fit_model.py script, an example of which can be found in cloudFCN/demo/fit_model.py, which takes a fit_config.json as input.
-This handles the training and validation of a model for a given experiment.
+The dataset cleaning script does not automatically split the data into training and validation sets.
+To do this, use the train_valid_test(_sentinel) function from data.Datasets, which has been integrated into the training pipeline.

+Once the dataset is ready, the training process is handled by fit_model.py, which requires a JSON configuration file (fit_config.json).
+The script automates training and validation for a given experiment.

 ## Experiments

-Once the dataset is ready, to recreate the experiments conducted in the paper, use the scripts provided in the 'experiments' folder.
-This will not replicate results exactly, as there is random model initialisation, however results should be relatively close.
-Please consult the csv files contained in the 'experiments' folder for the scenes that were placed in which dataset split.

-The 'Biome' experiment can be run with, e.g.:
+After preparing the dataset, you can reproduce the experiments from our research paper using the scripts in the experiments folder.
+These scripts train the MFCNN, CloudFCN, and CXN models.
+To train the SEnSeI model, use the corresponding script in the SEnSeI folder.

+Although the results may vary slightly due to random model initialization, they should be close to the reported values.

+To run the Biome dataset experiment:

 ```
-python /path/to/experiments/biome/fit_model.py /path/to/experiments/biome/RGB/fit_config_1.json
+python /path/to/experiments/fit_model.py /path/to/experiments/biome/multispectral/fit_config_1.json
 ```

-Please ensure that the config file is set up with the right paths to your datasets, and also that if you use a model_checkpoint_dir, it already exists.
+Ensure that your configuration file has the correct dataset paths.
+If you're using a model_checkpoint_dir, make sure the directory exists.

-After each epoch, a table is printed containing the percentage accuracy, commission and omission on each of the validation folders given (e.g. Barren, Forest etc.).
-This takes a fairly long time, so if you'd like to skip this you can change the frequency of the callback in fit_model.py, or increase the number of steps_per_epoch in the config, to do it less often.
+After each training epoch, the script prints a table showing accuracy, commission, and omission errors for each validation set (e.g., Barren, Forest, etc.).
+This process can be time-consuming.
+To speed up training, modify the callback frequency in fit_model.py or increase steps_per_epoch in the configuration file.

+## Results

+To evaluate and analyze results, use the functions in the Fmask folder (compare_fmask_mask).
+This module compares Fmask-generated cloud masks with predictions from the trained model.
+Before running the comparison, ensure that the Fmask dataset is correctly prepared, and that images are split into patches.

+The most important functions are located in compare_fmask_mask.py.

+## Models and Metrics

+Pretrained models are stored in the models folder.
+Additional metrics and evaluation tools can be found in the metric folder.

+For further details, refer to the original paper or contact antonchajjka@gmail.com.